 Living (the) ruin

-Among the inhabitants, opinions about the future of the building vary: some more radical than others.
+Among the inhabitants, opinions about the future of the building vary.
 All expressed concern, but there was a troubling lack of consensus.
 As residents, it is even more difficult to be impartial and decide on what would make more sense for the future.